dekelund/gomate/README.md

 behaviour, your project is lost, regardless of the outcome.

 Such verification needs to be automated, and continuously tested by the environment.
-Therefor we need small and simple tools to rapidly execute the test projects.
+Therefore we need small and simple tools to rapidly execute the test projects.
 Such tests are divided into domain based scenarios and unit tests, gomate provide means to the former one.